I have personally visited every Estes Park lodging that you see here including Estes Park cabins, hotels, and pet friendly lodging.

 There is also a hot tub here, and you can schedule a time to use it so that no one else will bother you while you're enjoying it.

 Directions to McGregor Mountain Lodge can be found on their website.
 Click here to go there.
 Their phone numbers are: 1-800-835-8439 or (970)-586-3457.

-2) Rocky Mountain Park Holiday Inn: if you prefer chain hotels, this is a good one.
+2) The Ridgeline Hotel: if you prefer chain hotels, this is a good one.
 You'll find that the rates are cheaper here than what you find at independent properties.
 I asked what their current rates were and later, checked their online rates.
 The online rates were cheaper so I suggest that if you'd like to stay here, book online.